Qarj/WebImblaze/MANUAL.md

 ### Summary

-WebImblaze is a HTTP level test automation tool initiated from the command line.
+WebImblaze is a HTTP level test automation tool initiated from the command-line.
 WebImblaze sends HTTP GET, POST, PUT or DELETE requests to the target web site (System Under Test), and runs assertions against the response.

 WebImblaze is well suited to running large suites of functional automated regression tests / checks against multiple